sam-coleman/pt-assist/README.md

 - to learn how to collect data, visit our [project website](https://rsarinolin.wixsite.com/pt-assist)

 ## Learn More
-To learn the motivating math behind PT Visit, visit our [website](https://rsarinolin.wixsite.com/pt-assist)
+To learn the motivating math behind PT Assit, visit our [website](https://rsarinolin.wixsite.com/pt-assist)